-The TeensyWiNo shield embeds a RGB (Red Green Blue) LED.
-This tutorial explains how-to use this RGB LED to light colors on the TeensyWiNo.
+The TeensyWiNo shield embeds an RGB (Red Green Blue) LED.
+This tutorial explains how to use this RGB LED and select colors on the TeensyWiNo.

 As we can see on the TeensyWiNo wiring, the RGB LED is wired on pins 5, 6 and 23.